 These developments are reversing a 50-year trend.
-Since the middle of the last century, restaurants have reliably taken one point of share of wallet away every year from grocery stores.
+Since the middle of the last century, the restaurant business has reliably taken one point of share of wallet away every year from grocery stores.
 The industry got so used to this that grocery stores stopped showing up in SWOT conversations, but in 2017, grocery stores took a point back.

 Champion Change by Putting Colleagues and Guests First

 When it comes time to champion change, leaders must help stakeholders and shareholders alike move through the progression of commitment until the whole organization experiences a genuine sense of ownership over the transformation.